gigDevelopment10/FusionAI/README.md

   ## Table of Content

   ## Introduction
-     ### Fusion-AI: Accelerating Machine Learning Model Development with Adaptive Model Learning Methodologies
+  ### Fusion-AI: A Machine Learning Model Framework That Implements Adaptive Model Learning Methodologies
   Welcome to Fusion-AI, a cutting-edge Machine Learning framework designed to revolutionize the way we approach model development.
 At the heart of Fusion-AI lies a sophisticated set of Adaptive Model Learning methodologies, carefully crafted to streamline and expedite the entire model development lifecycle.

-  ## Getting Started